tvanbave/avionmqtt/README.md

 devices:
     import: true
-    # if set, include only these pids when importing devices
+    # If set, include only these pids when importing devices
     include:
       - abcde...
       - bcdef...
-    # if set, exclude these pids when importing devices
+    # If set, exclude these pids when importing devices
     exclude:
       - abcde...
       - bcdef...
-    # if set, automatically adds all devices part of a group to the exclude list
+    # If set, automatically adds all devices part of a group to the exclude list
     exclude_in_group: true

 groups: